MRLinares/Election_Analysis/README.md

 ## Summary

-Given that the algorithm is able to process over a million data points (Ballot ID, County info, and Candidate info) in fractions of a second, I am confident this program can handle future elections within the state of Colorado and beyond.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     Given that the algorithm is able to process over a million data points (Ballot ID, County info, and Candidate info) in fractions of a second, I am confident this program can handle future elections within the state of Colorado and beyond.
 With just a few adjustments in the code, I know that this algorithm can handle scale.

-With files containing comma separated values, such as the list provided with the election data, my algorithm can grab information from any column on a spreadsheet and tally up quantity.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     With files containing comma separated values, such as the list provided with the election data, my algorithm can grab information from any column on a spreadsheet and tally up quantity.